ErnakovichLab/PicarroLicorLoopCode/README.md

 | **Instrument:** Li-7815 (but will also work for LI-7810, LI-7820) | **Instrument:** G2201-i with recirculation pump, A0702 |
 | **Software Requires:** Li-Integrator | **Software Requires:** Default Picarro interface |

-> [!NOTE]
-> Recirculation loop wiring diagrams.
+> Figure 2: Recirculation loop wiring diagrams for Licor (left) and Picarro (right).
 Air flows from the circulation pump outlet through a 4-way brass valve that controls whether the loop is open to the atmosphere or closed.
 Next, air flows through the needle port where samples can be injected from a septa, after which they are mixed in a mason jar (which stabilizes the signal and also dilutes the gas).
 Finally, the mixed samples are sent into the CRDS analyzer where their gas concentration is read, before being recirculated through the circulation pump (circulation pump is internal in Licor, external in Picarro).

-tbd: link to protocols and list
+tbd: link to protocols and materials list

 ## Getting Started